NixOS/nix.dev/source/tutorials/learning-journey/packaging-existing-software.md

 Determining from where to source a dependency is currently a somewhat-involved process: it helps to become familiar with searching the `nixpkgs` source for keywords.
 :::

 You will need the `Xlib.h` headers from the `X11` C package, the Nixpkgs derivation for which is `libX11`, available in the `xorg` package set.
-The `Xlib` headers in turn live in the `dev` output of `xorg.libX11`.
 Add this to your derivation's input attribute set and to `buildInputs`:

 ```nix
 # icat.nix